kuma35/thinking-forth-jp/sphinx/chapter5.rst

 HISTORY -

-(no relation to Moore Products Co.) places less importance on the well-organized hierarchical listing than I do. :
+Charles Moore (no relation to Moore Products Co.) places less importance on the well-organized hierarchical listing than I do.
+Moore:

 I structure *applications* hierarchically, but not necessarily *listings.* My listings are organized in a fairly sloppy way, not at all